-We love local art!
-Each weekend we display works from a local artist.
+Each weekend August 1st-April 1st, we display works from a local artist.
 The artwork will be displayed in our greenhouse where you can explore some of the finer things in life – art and horticulture.
 Most pieces are for sale, and all profits go to the artist.